Master Electrician Guidelines

 Channel check should be done before every performance.
 Once the show is in performance the master electrician is responsible for adjusting focus and changing color.

-The master electrician, in conjunction with the lighting supervisor, will supervise the strike of all the instruments, cable, special effects, color, hardware and any other equipment used after the final performance.
-All units should go to the light cage where they will be inventoried and sorted by the light cage supervisor, all gel should be sorted and returned to the cage, and all other equipment should be returned to its storage place.
+The master electrician, in conjunction with the production electrician, will supervise the strike of all the instruments, cable, special effects, color, hardware and any other equipment used after the final performance.
+All units should go to their designated storage location, all gel should be sorted and returned to storage, and all other equipment should be returned to its storage place.
 At the end of the night the floor should be swept and all ladders returned to storage.

 The master electrician and his/her assistant, when present, should fill out a crew evaluation on each crew member and give the evaluations to the department technical director.